dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 This documentation and geospatial workflow has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations to support relevant national authorities to compute and report against SDG Indicator 15.4.2.

 The geospatial workflow was developed using QGIS 3.22.16, a free and open-source geographic information system licensed under the GNU General Public License.
 QGIS is an official project of the Open Source Geospatial Foundation (OSGeo).
 It runs on Linux, Unix, Mac OSX, Windows and Android and supports numerous vector, raster, and database formats and functionalities.
-We suggest users use the Long-Term Release version [1]_ of QGIS to undertake their analysis as this is the most stable version and users are less likely to incur technical difficulties and bugs.
-There are various installers depending on your operating system but for most users we recommend the QGIS Standalone Installer.
-Full instructions are on their website: `https://qgis.org/en/site/forusers/download.html# <https://qgis.org/en/site/forusers/download.html>`__\.
-To run this workflow, you will also need to have R Software 4.4.1.
+To run this workflow, you will also need to have R Software installed.

 The QGIS-SDG 15.4.2 :sub:`beta` workflow is in a beta stage and therefore it is still under development.
 Please contact the QGIS-SDG 15.4.2 :sub:`beta` development team with any comments or suggestions.